 Which? was first alerted to this problem when a member told us his radio had stopped working after replacing all his kitchen lights with generic LED bulbs.
 We need your help to find out more: if you have experienced interference with your radio, let us know the bulb type and brand.
 We also want to hear from you if you know why this is happening.
 Find out how to contact us here.

 How can I dispose of used energy-saving light bulbs?

-LEDs and halogens can be disposed of in your normal household waste.
-CFLs contain very small amounts of mercury and need to be recycled rather than going in the bin.
+LEDs and halogens can be disposed of in your normal household waste, but CFLs need to be recycled because they contain tiny amounts of mercury.

 You can find your nearest local recycling site by entering your postcode on the Recolight website.
 Homebase, Ikea, Robert Dyas and some branches of Sainsbury's often have recycling points.